florian-beetz/bachelor-thesis/thesis.md

 Migration to Java 9 is mainly described in online documentation [@Oracle2017], text books [@Inden2018; @Kothagal2017; @Mac2017] and online experience reports [@Parlog2017].
+This sparse literature also contributes to the uncertainty a migration to Java 9 encompasses.
+While some migration guides of artificial applications exist (see e.g. [@Kothagal2017]), and also a case study on migrating an already modular application to Java 9 exists [@Gee2017], to the best of the authors knowledge this is the first in-depth case study on migrating a real-world Java 8 application to Java 9.

 The goal of this thesis is to assess the difficulties that developers encounter when migrating applications from Java 8 to Java 9.
 To achieve this, the migration was performed exemplarily on the open source bibliography manager JabRef.
+JabRef was chosen, because it is a large, well maintained Java 8 application and it being open source makes it easy to find expertise regarding its architecture and source code.
 In [@sec:background], first the topic of software migration in general is examined, then the advantages of and the way Java implements modules are analyzed, and the software JabRef is presented.